Category: Spacing

 Sometimes boxes need padding and sometimes they don’t.
 Since there’s no way to predict which boxes need padding and which don’t, padding is not applied to divs and containers by default.

 The convention for adding padding classes is .padding--{size}, following the standard t-shirt sizing system (xs – xxl).
+You can also change a box’s padding at any breakpoint using the syntax, .padding--{breakpoint}-{size}.

 Why isn’t padding directional?